-- Complete the relevant Course Provider Accreditation Request via the Insurance Council's Online Accreditation website. - Ensure the Accreditation Request information is completed in full and submit the request application through the Online Accreditation website. - Once the application has been received, the processing time varies depending on the completeness of application.
-If there are any materials missing from the application, the processing time may increase. - The Accreditation Committee will communicate application status to the Course Provider. - If a course provider is denied accreditation, the Accreditation Committee will communicate to the applicant and note the discrepancies.
+- Complete the relevant Course Provider Accreditation Application via the Insurance Council's Online Accreditation website. - Ensure the accreditation information is accurate and completed in full before submitting the application through the Online Accreditation website. - Once the application has been received, the processing time varies depending on application volume and completeness of application.
+If there are any materials missing from the application, the processing time may increase. - The Accreditation Committee will communicate application status to the Course Provider.

+• If a course provider is denied accreditation, the Accreditation Committee will communicate to the applicant and note the discrepancies.